AlexJakeman/project-3/README.md

 - Scalability: Google Sheets provide scalable storage, accommodating datasets of varying sizes.
 - Accessibility: Data stored in Google Sheets can be easily accessed and modified by authorized users from anywhere with an internet connection.
 - Integration: Integration with Google Drive API allows seamless interaction with the dataset, enabling functionalities like adding, updating, and querying data programmatically.
+- Usability: The database is designed for ease of use and accessibility.
+CRUD (Create, Read, Update, Delete) operations can be performed efficiently.

 ## Frameworks, Libraries & Programs Used